Bibi10/Blockchain_Path/README.md

 - Network State
 While writing Ethereum Virtual Machine programs, you have to pay for the gas usage and launch of the app.
 Also, an untested program can lead to high costs as Ethereum blockchain is immutable and transactions added to it cannot be undone.
-Therefore, it is required to test a dApp before deploying it on the main network.
-Developers then use :
+Therefore, it is required to test a dApp before deploying it on the main network(mainnet).
-Ropsten, Kovan, Testnet or Rinkberry .
+- Block Explorers : Etherscan, Blockscout, Etherchain
+- Testnet : Testnet are network used by developer to test their applications under different conditions before deploying on Ethereum mainnet, Ropsten, Rinkberry, Goerli.
+- Metamask : Is a bridge that allows you to visit distributed web in your browser.
 - Frontend : Web3Js Ethereum Javascript API, Ethers.js, light.js
 - Backend : Infura Ethereum API as service,Cloudfare, Alchemy,Chainstack..
 - Storage : IPFS is a decentralized storage and file referencing system for Ethereum, Swarm, OrbitDB..
 - Security Tools: Slither Solidity static analysis framework written in py3, MythX, Myrthril, Securify, ERC20 Verifier..
-- Testing Tools: Solidity-Coverage Alternative solidity code coverage tool, hevm, whiteblock Genesis..
+- Testing Tools: Solidity-Coverage Alternative solidity code coverage tool, hevm, whiteblock Genesis.
-- Block Explorers : Etherscan, Blockscout, Etherchain
-- Testnet : Testnet are network used by developer to test their applications under different conditions before deploying on Ethereum mainnet, Ropsten, Rinkberry, Goerli.
-- Metamask : Is a bridge that allows you to visit distributed web in your browser.
-- Dev Workflow Ganache
-- Structure of Truffle Project
-- Ethereum PM
-- Ganache GUI

 VI - SOLIDITY
 Solidity is a statically typed language, witch means that type of variable needs to be specificed.